kellya/chainlink/README.md

 URL Patterns
 ============

-The general format is http://localhost:5000/&lt;domain&gt;lt;/action&gt;
+The general format is http://localhost:5000/<domain>/<action>
-where &lt;domain&gt; is a .crypto or .zil name registered with Unstoppable Domains and &lt;action&gt; can be
+where <domain> is a .crypto or .zil name registered with Unstoppable Domains and <action> can be
 * html - uses the IPFS hash set in Unstoppable Domains management
 * redir - uses the redirect_url set in Unstoppable Domains management
 * raw - displays an HTML table view of the full JSON returned from Unstoppable